zio/zio-dynamodb/docs/concepts/architecture.md

 ![architecture diagram](architecture.png)

-Although there are two APIs, the High Level API is the recommended way to interact with the library as it provides a more type safe way to interact with DynamoDB.
+Although there are two APIs, the High Level API is the recommended way to interact with the library as it provides a type safe way to interact with DynamoDB together with a huge amount of boilerplate reduction.